I am somewhat confused about the proper use of the four golf wedges: pitch,gap, lob and sand. Recommendations?

 This is a great concept to use when you are practicing and more importantly when you are choosing your shot during your round.
 When facing a shot simply think of how you would toss the ball from your hand to get it close to the hole.
-Once you figure that out try and choose the club and swing that will match that trajectory.
+Once you figure that out try and choose the golf wedges and swing that will match that trajectory.
 If you tossed it like a 10 pin bowler then choose a club with low loft and using the chipping technique found at Chip Shot Technique.

-If you need to throw it high and land soft then take out your highest lofted wedge and use the high pitch technique found here Pitch Shot Trajectories
+If you need to throw it high and land soft then take out your highest lofted wedge and use the high pitch technique found here Pitch Shot Trajectories.

 Spot Wedges Drill